terleckimaciej/VS-backup-tool/README.md

 .\update_repo.ps1
 ```

-This will populate the empty repository with your existing settings, keybindings, and extensions list.
+This will populate the repository (or rather replace author's config ;) with your existing settings, keybindings, and extensions list.
 You can then commit these files to Git.

 ### 2. Restore (Apply Settings to VS Code)
 Use this command when setting up a new machine or reverting changes.
 It will automatically backup your existing local config before overwriting it.